microsoft/BotFramework-WebChat/SPEECH.md

 > Note: it is correct that `speechSynthesis` is in camel-casing, while others are in Pascal-casing.

 Using this approach, you can also combine two polyfills of different types.
 For example, speech recognition powered by Cognitive Services with browser-supported speech synthesis.
-You can refer to [this sample for the hybrid speech approach][Sample: Using hybrid speech engine].
+You can refer to our Web Chat sample [on hybrid speech][Sample: Using hybrid speech engine] to learn more.

 ## Related articles